 WVU, BSJ, 1975

-Samme L. Gee is a member of the Firm’s Health Care, Financial Services, and Public Finance industry groups.
-Gee’s practice is focused on tax exempt and taxable municipal bonds and related governmental financings as well as corporate trust, legislative services and governmental agency representation.
-In that capacity, she routinely serves as bond counsel, underwriter’s counsel, trustee’s counsel or issuer’s or borrower’s counsel.
+Samme L. Gee is a member of the Firm's Healthcare and Finance Practice Group.
+Gee's practice is focused on tax exempt and taxable municipal bonds and related governmental financings as well as corporate trust, legislative services and governmental agency representation.
+In that capacity, she routinely serves as bond counsel, underwriter's counsel, trustee's counsel or issuer's or borrower's counsel.
 Gee has extensive experience in the financing and development of infrastructure projects with an emphasis on water, wastewater, highways and public facilities and economic development projects.
-She is a member of the National Association of Bond Lawyers (NABL) and is listed in Woodward/White’s The Best Lawyers in America®.
-She has been named in the spring 2017 Best Lawyers® Business Edition “Women in Law,” West Virginia Super Lawyers®, and Chambers USA America’s Leading Lawyers.
-She was also recognized as 2019 “Lawyer of the Year” in the practice area of Public Financial Law in Charleston, WV by the Best Lawyers in America®.
+She is a member of the National Association of Bond Lawyers (NABL} and is listed in Woodward/White's The Best Lawyers in America®.
+She was also named in the spring 2017 The Best Lawyers in America® "Women in Law" Business Edition.

 Gee graduated from the West Virginia University College of Law in 1983, where she was a member of the West Virginia Law Review.
 She also holds a master's degree in public administration.